Danceselfies #unfiltered

 • Lenght: 35 minutes

-• Language: in spoken German, English, and Spanish
+• Language: in spoken German, some English and Spanish

-• The piece includes spoken, integrated audio description and narrative storytelling during the dancing.
+• The piece includes spoken, integrated audio description and narrative storytelling while dancing

 Accessibility

-spoken, integrated audio description and narrative storytelling during the dancing
+• spoken, integrated german audio description and narrative storytelling during the dancing

 Sponsors and Supporters

-Artistic Co-Direction and Dance: Hannah Dewor, Amelia Uzategui Bonilla
+Co-Artistic Direction and Dance Performance: Hannah Dewor, Amelia Uzategui Bonilla

-Supported by the Hessian Ministry of Science and Arts and the Cultural Office of the City of Frankfurt am Main
+Funded by the Hessian Ministry of Science and the Arts and the Cultural Office of the City of Frankfurt am Main

 Content Note